 Y-MABS THERAPEUTICS, INC. (NASDAQ: YMAB) SHAREHOLDER CLASS ACTION ALERT: Bernstein Liebhard LLP Reminds Investors of the Deadline to File a Lead Plaintiff Motion in a Securities Class Action Lawsuit Against Y-mAbs Therapeutics, Inc. (NASDAQ: YMAB)

 /EIN News/ -- Did you lose money on investments in Y-mAbs Therapeutics?
-If so, please visit Y-mAbs Therapeutics, Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com to discuss your rights.
+If so, please visit Y-mAbs Therapeutics, Inc. Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com to discuss your rights.

 Y-mAbs is a clinical-stage biopharmaceutical company focused on developing antibody therapeutics and medicines for the treatment of cancer patients of all ages.
 Y-mAbs’s development processes are subject to U.S. Food and Drug Administration (“FDA”) oversight and approval.